Vietnam.vn - Nền tảng quảng bá Việt Nam

 Previously, on February 22, Mr. Le Thanh Liem - Chief Inspector of the Ministry of Culture, Sports and Tourism - said that checking and urging cinemas to comply with regulations and ensure that the age of admission to watch movies is as prescribed on the label is a regular task.

-"If theaters do not strictly follow the rules, and if we find any violations during inspection, we will handle them.
-This is specifically stated in the Regulations on film dissemination in cinemas and on cyberspace.
+"If theaters do not strictly follow the rules, when we check and find violations, we will handle them.
+This is specifically stated in the Regulations on film dissemination in cinemas and film dissemination on cyberspace.
 The head of the cinema will be responsible for controlling the age of moviegoers," said the Chief Inspector of the Ministry of Culture, Sports and Tourism.

 The Ministry of Culture, Sports and Tourism has directed the Inspectorate of the Department of Culture and Sports of Ho Chi Minh City to investigate and monitor the situation of some theaters allowing audiences under 18 years old to watch the movie Mai as reported on social networks.